CreativeConnect: Supporting Reference Recombination for Graphic Design Ideation with Generative AI: Results

-As shown in Table \ref{table:exploration}, the input sets created within \sysname{} showed significantly lower similarity between the keywords (M=0.222, SD=0.094) compared to the sets made within the baseline (M=0.263, SD=0.166 / p=0.008, t=2.66) when they are calculated based on the minimum similarity.
+As shown in Table \ref{table:exploration}, the input sets created within \sysname{} showed significantly lower similarity between the keywords (M=0.222, SD=0.094) compared to the sets made within the baseline system (M=0.263, SD=0.166 / p=0.008, t=2.66) when they are calculated based on the minimum similarity.
 This difference is also similar when they are calculated based on the mean similarity, but it was slightly not significant (Baseline: M=0.356, SD=0.148 / \sysname{}: M=0.330, SD=0.075 / p=0.051, t=1.95).
-This means that participants with \sysname{} actively sought to create unique recombinations with greater semantic similarity, ultimately leading to the exploration of diverse and distinct recombinations compared to the baseline condition.
+This means that participants with \sysname{} actively sought to create unique recombinations with greater semantic diversity, ultimately exploring diverse and distinct recombinations compared to the baseline condition.